nnSemenov/OpenFOAMCE-13/README-EN.md

    - More convenient to import external dependencies.
    - More efficient parallel build.
    - More convenient for secondary development with `find_package(Mikeno CONFIG)`.
-2. Performance optimization
+2. Performance optimisation
-   - Add `-march=native` for optimization mode, enabling more vectorization from compiler.
+   - Add `-march=native` for optimisation mode, enabling more vectorisation from compiler.
 3. Support `AOCC`
 4. Remove redundant reference in solver modules.
    1. Currently cleaned `isothermalFluidSolver` `fluidSolver` `multicomponentFluidSolver` `XiFluidSolver`